Encyclopedia

 Tianchisaurus

-“`html Tianchisaurus: Profile of an Early Armored Dinosaur Tianchisaurus Tianchisaurus (TEE-ahn-chee-SAWR-us; “Heavenly Pool Lizard”) is a genus of ankylosaurid dinosaur that lived during the Middle Jurassic period, approximately 168 to 165 million years ago (Bathonian to Callovian stages), in what is now Xinjiang, China.
-The name refers to Tianchi, or “Heavenly Pool,” a lake in
+Tianchisaurus: Profile of an Early Armored Dinosaur Tianchisaurus Tianchisaurus (TEE-ahn-chee-SAWR-us; “Heavenly Pool Lizard”) is a genus of ankylosaurid dinosaur that lived during the Middle Jurassic period, approximately 168 to 165 million years ago (Bathonian to Callovian stages), in what is now Xinjiang, China.
+The name refers to Tianchi, or “Heavenly Pool,” a lake in the

 Tianchisaurus Read Post »